Create a Cognito User Pool with AWS CDK

 : Makes Cognito to automatically verify given attributes by sending a verification code.
 Only email or phone can be configured for auto verify.
 Additionally, if these are defined in sign_in_aliases section then Cognito will auto verify them by default.
 However, if one them is set to False, then we have to use admin apis for verifying user’s attributes byadmin-update-user-attributes

 : Configuration template for the verification messages sent to a newly registered user.
 Supports email and phone message templates which basically contains a code.
-Ifself_sign_up_enabled
+IfselfSignUpEnabled

 is set to False, then users can only be verified by app admins byadmin-confirm-sign-up

-: List of pre-defined attributes associated with a user.custom_attributes
+: List of pre-defined attributes associated with a user.customAttributes

 : Map of custom attributes associated with a user.
 Cognito currently supports 50 custom attribute definitions which cannot be either deleted or updated.
 This is the part I don’t really like about Cognito.
-You can access more information herepassword_policy
+You can access more information herepasswordPolicy

-: A set of rules for defining the password policy.account_recovery
+: A set of rules for defining the password policy.accountRecovery

 : Defines the method for recovering an account.
-It can only be either email or phone.removal_policy
+It can only be either email or phone.removalPolicy

 : Property for specifying if UserPool should be deleted or retained.
 The default behaviour for UserPool isRETAIN